 Automatic Investment Plan.
 The automatic investment plan enables shareholders to make regular monthly or quarterly investments in shares through automatic charges to their checking account.
-With shareholder authorization and bank approval, the Fund will automatically charge the shareholder's checking account for the amount specified (\$25 minimum), which will be automatically invested in shares at the public offering price on or about the 21st day of the month.
+With shareholder authorization and bank approval, the Fund will automatically charge the shareholder's checking account for the amount specified (\$25 minimum), which will be automatically invested in shares at the public offering price on a periodic basis.
 The shareholder may change the amount of the investment or discontinue the plan at any time by writing the Fund.